Vagabondluc/loom/pr/refactor-extract-runtime-export-shims.md

 Next steps:
 - If CI finds errors, patch minimal import/type issues caused by extraction only.
 - Once CI passes, merge and continue additional extraction loops if required.

+- Note: This PR intentionally limits scope to code extraction only; CI failures are pre-existing documentation contract issues and will be remediated in a separate docs-only PR.